 Consumer Credit Counseling Service of McHenry County offers free counseling, budgeting skills, education, money management services, debt management plans, and foreclosure advice.
 Debt and housing counselors will work one on one with the client to explore various options and programs for dealing with credit card and medical debts, as well as foreclosure assistance programs.
 815-338-5757.
 Also read more on Illinois mortgage programs.

 Low income and other working individuals can access health care from Family Health Partnership Clinic.
 The Health Care Clinic provides its medical for the whole family.
 Some examples of the programs include check ups, cancer screenings, chronic disease management, physicals, and sick care.
 Low income, people who can’t afford medical bills, and the uninsured all can get assistance.
 Phone 815-334-8987

-McHenry County Housing Authority, which can be reached at (815) 338-7752, offers health care programs that provide Dental Services, Vision and a Hearing Aid Program.
+McHenry County Housing Authority, which can be reached at (815) 338-7752, offers referrals only.
+Clients of this non-profit community action agency can get information on health care programs that provide Dental Services, Vision and a Hearing Aid Program.

 Family Health Partnership Clinic of Woodstock (phone (815) 334-8987) provides primary care to the uninsured of McHenry County.

 Community Action Agency - Pre-school Head Start Program for children is offered.
 The program is very comprehensive, and includes vision, hearing, vision and dental screening; it will ensure certain immunizations are up-to-date yearly; free dental care and treatment, and other medical referrals, as needed; advocacy, information and referral to social services for Head Start parents only.
 100 N. Benton Street, #3, Woodstock, IL 60098, 815-338-8790